rezazad68/BCDUnet_DIBCO/README.md

 2- Run `Prepare_DIBCO.py` for data preperation and dividing data to train and test sets.
 Please note that this code will consider whole the samples of one particular year as a test set and rest of the years for the training set.
 It is the common data division which uses in DIBCO challenge. </br>
 3- Run `Train_DIBCO.py` for training BCDU-Net model using trainng and validation (20% of the training samples) sets.
 The model will be train for 100 epochs and it will save the best weights for the valiation set. </br>
 4- For performance calculation and producing binarization result, run `Evaluate.py`.
 It will represent performance measures and will saves related figures and results in `output` folder.</br>
+#### Notice
-#### Notice: We train the model using patches that we extract from the training set.
+We train the model using patches that we extract from the training set.
 Also for test image binarization we apply patch-based overlaping binarization.
 If you want to train and evaluate the model of any particular year just determine the test year (parameter `Test_year = 2009`) when runing `Prepare_DIBCO.py` and `Evaluate.py`.</br>

 ## Quick Overview